shubhamrpatel/Advance-Data-Science/Assignment 3/Readme.md

-# Assignment 3
-AdaptiveAlgo Systems Inc. has invited you to be partners in helping them implement data science solutions.
-Your company was selected after rigorous review and is held in high esteem for the quality data science solutions you have been developing.
-However, the AdaptiveAlgo is concerned if your team of three can deliver high performance solutions in a timely manner.
-Note that AdaptiveAlgo wants to make a decision on which team they want to partner with based on the deliverable you submit by April 13th 11.59pm.
-They have pre-selected datasets that are here: https://docs.google.com/spreadsheets/d/1n_bHTkz6G76rgH1Vhu_065ZWEP2a8DVND6tk8Pz6WcM/edit?usp=sharing and will be made available through Amazon S3.
-Since AdaptiveAlgo has all solutions on the cloud, you should also implement all solutions on the cloud.
-You have a choice of cloud.
-Here are the requirements:
+# Bankruptcy Prediction of Polish Companies

 ## Part1: Model design and building
 1. The dataset is on Amazon S3.
-Access the data assigned to you from S3
+Access the data assigned to us from S3
 2. You should build a pipeline using Luigi/Airflow/Sklearn (See the google link for your team’s allocated method.
 This pipeline incorporates:
   1. Data ingestion into Pandas
   2. Cleanup the Data if needed